mitrio78/MyPlaces/README.md

 # MyPlaces
-This is an application that allows you to save yor favourite places.
+This application allows you to save yor favourite places.
 I've made it as a tutorial.
 The main purpose was to explore UITableViewController potential.
+Main features:
+* UITableViewController - based UI.
+* add favourite places(Name, Location, Type of place and Photo).
+* use camera/gallery to upload image to New Place.
+* app is using Realm DB to store data.